 Residents can get free compost, take a workshop and get a compost bin, join gardening clubs, and learn about yard trimmings and food scraps programs.
 Looking for food scraps?
 Visit MountainView.gov/FoodScraps.

 Learn how to turn your grass, leaves and kitchen scraps into nutritious soil for your garden and get a compost bin at a discounted rate.

 In addition, you can also join neighborhood composters or learn more by searching the web or visiting these websites:

 Learn more about how to compost in your back yard and teach others by becoming a Master Composter in Santa Clara County.
 Call 408-918-4640 or visit the Composting Education Program website for more information.

 Training includes workshops on the art and science of basic and worm composting, field trips, certification and all training materials.
 Master Composter training enhances the skills of community leaders, activists, educators, environmentalists, gardeners, and recyclers.
 We encourage adults of all ages and abilities to apply.
 If you have ideas and energy for community participation, this class is for you.

-Mountain View residents may pick up free finished compost and mulch at the SMaRT Station seven days a week, which is located at 301 Carl Road at the intersection of Caribbean Drive and Borregas Avenue in Sunnyvale (408-752-8530).
+Mountain View residents may pick up free finished compost at the SMaRT Station seven days a week, which is located at 301 Carl Road at the intersection of Caribbean Drive and Borregas Avenue in Sunnyvale (408-752-8530).
 These materials are only available to residents of Mountain View, Palo Alto and Sunnyvale.
-There is no charge for the compost or mulch, but you must load it yourself.
+There is no charge for the compost, but you must load it yourself.

 Please bring your own shovel and container to load and transport the material.
 There is a limit of 96 gallons each per week for compost and mulch.
 These materials are provided to residents at no charge with proof of residency.
 See more information about compost material quantity limits and tarping requirements at the SMaRT Station.

 Visit the yard trimmings website page for collection service information.